F-1 immigration documents

 I-20) is the date that your program of study in the United States ends.

-However, you have 60 days beyond that date before you are required to leave the
+However, you have a 60 day grace period beyond that date before you are required to leave the

 United States.
 You may use this 60-day period to prepare for your departure or